D2KLab/sentinel/SentinelSystem/README.md

 # Sentinel system
 This sentinel system is built to classify sentiment from Tweet.
-Idea is from SemEval2015 Sub Task A. The objective is to detect the sentiment of a term within a message(Term-level task).
+The idea is from SemEval2015 Sub Task A. The objective is to detect the sentiment of a term within a message(Term-level task).

 ## Approach